-Patient Information Form, ECOG Performance Scale, PSQI, ESAS, VAS-Sleep
+Patient Information Form, ECOG Performance Scale, PSQI, ESAS, VAS-Sleep permissions from the authors who conducted the Turkish validity and reliability study of the scales in the study for their use in the study were obtained.

 Week Second

 Figure 2.
 Research Plan